Homer at the Bat: Production

-"Homer at the Bat" took a long time to produce.
+"Homer at the Bat" was long in production.
 It was written by John Swartzwelder, who is a big baseball fan, but was suggested by Sam Simon, who wanted an episode filled with real Major League Baseball players.
 Executive producers Al Jean and Mike Reiss doubted that they would be able to get nine players, thinking they would be able to get three at best.
 They succeeded, and the nine players who agreed to guest star were recorded over a period of six months, whenever they were playing the Los Angeles Dodgers or California Angels.
 Each player recorded their part in roughly five minutes and spent the next hour writing autographs for the staff.
 In several cases, the writers were unable to get the player who was their first choice.
 Nolan Ryan, Rickey Henderson, Ryne Sandberg, and Carlton Fisk were among the players who turned down the chance to guest star.

-All the players were cooperative except for José Canseco, whom Al Jean considered intimidating.
+All the players were cooperative except for Jose Canseco, whom Al Jean considered intimidating.
 He disliked his original part and insisted it be rewritten, and the writers grudgingly made him as heroic as possible.
 He was originally slated to wake up in bed with Edna Krabappel and miss the game (in a parody of Bull Durham), but Canseco's then-wife, Esther Haddad, objected.
 He disliked his caricature, saying "the animation looked nothing like [him]" but said he found the acting was very easy.
 When asked in 2007 about his part by the San Jose Mercury News he responded, "that was 100 years ago," hung up the phone and did not answer any of the paper's subsequent calls.